British Blackjack: Play With 7 Cards (How To Play & Rules)

 7 Card Blackjack Rules

-• Jack (J): If a player plays a black Jack, the next player picks up five cards unless they can also play a black Jack.
-If they have a black Jack, the next player picks 10 cards.
+• Jack (J): If it’s a black Jack (clubs or spades), the next player picks up five cards unless they counter with another black Jack, escalating the penalty to ten.

 Play Slots & Online Casino Games at Red Casino